PowerShell/ProjectMercury/shell/ShellCopilot.Ollama.Agent/README.md

 # Ollama Plugin

-This agent is used to communicate with the Ollama API with a locally running model.
+This agent is used to communicate with the Ollama API with a locally running language model.
 Before utilizing this agent you need to have Ollama installed and running.

 ## Pre-requisites to using the agent